-- 1. Essay Source Materials: Any source materials appealed to in your essay assignments that do not come from assigned course texts, must be cleared with the TA at least 1 week prior to the due date of the assignment.
-If you do not clear additional sources with the TA 1 week prior to turning in your paper, you will be penalized (10% for each source not-cleared, only if the source is cited).
+- 1. Essay Source Materials: Any source materials appealed to in your essay assignments that do not come from assigned course texts, must be cleared with the instructor at least 1 week prior to the due date of the assignment.
+If you do not clear additional sources with the instructor 1 week prior to turning in your paper, you will be penalized (10% for each source not-cleared, only if the source is cited).
 None of the assignments for this class will require resources beyond the required readings. - 2.
 Text and Note Taking: In each lecture, we will be taking an in-depth look at the assigned readings for that session.
-You are expected to have a copy of the text(s) with you, and you will benefit from being able to mark the passages that are focused on in lecture.
-You are also expected to have a copy of the text(s) as well as paper and something to write with for each discussion section. - 3.
+You are expected to have a copy of the text with you, and you will benefit from being able to mark the passages that are focused on in lecture. - 3.
 Course Slides: There will be slides for many, but not all, lecture meetings, and these will be posted on the course's Canvas site after each lecture meeting.
-Please Note: while these slides will provide you with helpful material when drafting your papers, they will not cover everything that is discussed in either lecture or discussion session meetings.
-In order to have the fullest understanding of the material, you will need to be present for each lecture meeting as well as discussion section.
+Please Note: while these slides will provide you with helpful material when drafting your papers, they will not cover everything that is discussed in either lecture or tutorial session meetings.
+In order to have the fullest understanding of the material, you will need to be present for each lecture meeting and take notes on the class discussion.